 Prepare to be transported right into the heart of Mexico.
 Vamos!

 Being from Canada, we have fairly easy and affordable access to Mexico.
 So, you could say we've been there a few times.
-Let us be the first to tell you that table side guac and warm tortilla chips at every meal is part of why we kept going back.
+Let us be the first to tell you that table-side guac and warm tortilla chips at every meal is part of why we kept coming back (permanently this time).

 Well, many, many other things, too.
 But we love the guac.

-We love how this simple dish can bring back so many fond memories of our travels to Mexico.
+We love how this simple dish can bring back so many fond memories of Mexico.
 It's a place where the food is as vibrant as the people.

 Not only is this guacamole and chip recipe quick to put together, but we guarantee you the store bought equivalent doesn't taste half this good!

-So here you have it, our not so secret guacamole recipe and baked corn tortilla chips that will steal your hearts.
+So here you have it, our not-so-secret guacamole and baked corn tortilla chips that are going to steal your heart.